Raising Cherry Shrimp Babies: A Step-by-Step Guide [DOs & DONTs]

 Are Baby Cherry Shrimps Clear?

-Baby cherry shrimps are typically transparent or clear when they are newly hatched.
+When newly hatched, baby cherry shrimp are typically transparent or clear.
 As they grow and develop, their coloration begins to develop, and they start to exhibit the vibrant red color that cherry shrimp are known for.

 The process of their coloration becoming fully pronounced can take a few weeks, during which they gradually transition from transparent to red.
 So, while baby cherry shrimps may initially appear clear, they will acquire their characteristic red coloration as they mature.